vckyou/Reforestation/README.md

-## I was going to learn how to juggle, but I didn't have the balls.
+## The first time I got a universal remote control I thought to myself, "This changes everything"